polymorpher/sms-wallet/miniwallet/devlog/CONFIGURATION.md

 Currently to deploy to a new environment two files must be created.
 `./config/<<identifier>>_<<networkName>>.ts`
 `./env/<<identifier>>_<<networkName>>.env`

-The deploy scripts leverage `getConfig.ts` which takes as input parameters the <<identifier>> and networkName
+The deploy scripts leverage `getConfig.ts` which takes as input parameters the `identifier` and `networkName`.

 For example when deploying the miniWallet on Harmony mainnet, the following files would be created `./config/miniWallet_mainnet.ts`